xandramax/Volume1/README.md

 ![Algomorph and Algomorph Pocket](<res/Algomorph_SoloImage.png>)

-**Algomorph Pocket** and **Advance** are capable of storing 3 routing states (algorithms) and crossfading between them via knob or control voltage.
+**Algomorph Pocket** and **Algomorph Advance** are capable of storing 3 routing states (algorithms) and crossfading between them via knob or control voltage.

 Both modules feature intelligent routing which automatically assigns an operator to the *Carrier* output if that operator is not routed to any other operators.

 Both modules also feature a display for graph visualization.
 The display contains 1980 hardcoded algorithms which correspond to a set typical for FM synthesizers: it is able to display any algorithm which contains at least one natural carrier.
-This display is also capable of crossfading between algorithms.
+This display tracks the module's state continuously, even while morphing.

 When being used for FM synthesis, pairing with oscillators (operators) capable of linear FM is recommended.
 For example:
 * Bogaudio [FM-OP](https://library.vcvrack.com/Bogaudio/Bogaudio-FMOp)